elo-enterprises/lab-notebooks/printer/system-assembly--repair.md

   * Speed: Fast.
   * Difficulty: Easy.
 * Issues:
-  * I revisited this step when tightening screws in [Part 2 Step 15](#part-2--step-15-tightening-all-screws), careful to use right angle squares.
+  * This step is worth revisiting when tightening screws in [Part 2 Step 15](#part-2--step-15-tightening-all-screws).
+Be careful to use right angle squares.
 Slight imperfections in the angles can make the printer less accurate.
 <center>
 <table>
   <tr>